 Medicine Chart for Chickens & other Poultry

-Note: The Medicine Chart will be turned off starting around May 20.
+Note: The Medicine Chart will be turned off probably in June.

 The table tech provider's new fees for the Chart will be unaffordable.
 I.will put the Medicine Chart back up as soon as a solution is possible.